-We Touch in Silhouette
+We Touch In Silhouette

-Under an Atlantic moon, and in a Tenerife theme park that looks like the picturesque ruins of some ancient Asian empire, we see five surfers of a blissful exclusiveness.
-They shuffle and laugh and wonder at how they were sold up the river on a wavepool shoot that involved thirty hours of flying across the world and via the Spanish mainland capital of Madrid to the water kingdom of Siam Park in Playa de las America, Tenerife.
+Under an Atlantic moon, and in a theme park that looks like the picturesque ruins of some ancient Asian empire, we see five surfers of blissful exclusiveness.
+They shuffle and laugh and wonder at how they were sold up the river on a wavepool shoot that involved thirty hours of flying across the world via the Spanish mainland capital of Madrid to the water kingdom of Siam Park in Playa de las America, Tenerife.

 They look around and they see banks of HMI lights, the sort used for movies, hanging off cranes and on stands that require two men to operate.
 On the southern bank of the pool, they check a 12-metre high white scrim that balances in the most precarious nature from a cherry picker.
 The laws of physics mean one tap of the scrim, from surfer or surfboard, will topple the cherry picker into the pool.
 It may not be a game of death, but it has the air of potential disaster.

-The surfers see a man who may or may not be the owner of this magazine with a fistful of cash, for the proprietor of the lighting company is playing a jive game and refuses credit cards.
+The surfers see a man who may or may not be the owner of this magazine with a fistful of cash, for the proprietor of the lighting company is paying a jive game and refuses credit cards.
 He will only take the ten gees of Euros in a wad of notes.

 The surfers are as follows.
 Held in the protective bosom of his pops, Dino, is Kolohe “Brother” Andino, 16.
 His one-year older pal, Evan Geiselman, in colourful trunks and with not a lick of fat on his body, waxes a Merrick Rookie.
 The teens represent the best of mainland America.
-Both will spend the rest of the trip making erotic drawings together in their shared room.
+Both will spend the rest of the trip making erotic drawings together in their shared hotel room.

 Bruce Irons, 30, from Kauai, meanwhile, is solo, but is protected by the knife he affixes to his long, elastic-waisted shorts.
 Bruce represents super awesomeness, in general, and is the bookend, generation-wise, to Evan and Kolohe.